rrosenblum/huzzah/README.md

 # User Roles
 A user role represents a single browser session.
-It is not tied to an particular site.
-That relationship is determined by your test code.
+The browser is tied to a role, not to an particular site.
+The relationship between the browser instance and the site being visited is determined by your test code.
 This allows you to have multiple users on any site or the ability to seamlessly transition users from one site to another.

 You define your user roles after you configure your Huzzah environment:
 ```ruby